 Have you experienced ‘push back’ or being ‘shut down’ in your communication and interactions in your relationships?
-Are there times when you feel disrespected, not heard, not seen or understood?
+Are there times when you feel disrespected, not heard, not seen, or understood?
 These are signs of conditioned patterns of interactions that you are experiencing in your relationships.

-Through exploring some of the patterns of interaction I experience, that are frustrating, negating, and emotionally impacting, I identified the process of the pattern.
-Then I explored the reasons for it and I worked with how I can change how I approach the interaction.
+Through exploring some of the patterns of interaction I experience, that is frustrating, negating, and emotionally impacting, I identified the process of the pattern.
+Then I explored the reasons for it and I worked on how I can change how I approach the interaction.
 And I also explored the pattern with the people who were open to it, as to how ‘we’ could change our approach so that our relationship could improve and flourish.

 Join me in exploring five of the nine conditioned relationship patterns for unraveling with more to come in next week’s episode.

 - Be introduced to nine different patterns of interaction and communication you can experience in relationships.

 - Find out what I called each of these patterns and why.

 - Explore the first five of the conditioned patterns of interaction, working through examples and the process of them.